sciZer0/7/v/README.md

 <h3 align="center">Problem 2</h3>

+Problem 2 follows from Problem 1.

+Problem 2 is that on each of the existing blockchains, there is the inequality -- great inequality.

+For reference,

+wealth in crypto-land is more concentrated than in North Korea where the inequality Gini coefficient is 0.86 (it is 0.41 in the quite unequal US): the Gini coefficient for Bitcoin is an astonishing 0.88.

+Ideally, a blockchain must have the ideal Gini coefficient of 0 from day one.

+The Vote blockchain ideally solves this problem from day one.

+*The solution is described below.*

+<h3 align="center">Problem 3</h3>

-The problem 2 is the inability of each of the existing blockchains to truly start decreasing its Circulating Supply.
+Problem 3 is the inability of each of the existing blockchains to truly start decreasing its Circulating Supply.

 For example, the Bitcoin blockchain will stop its printing only at 2140 (in 118 years), and the Ethereum blockchain – maybe at one day in the future.
 No one of them is able to truly start decreasing its Circulating Supply.